-The scientists also found that the size and longevity of redwoods are helping the trees store more climate-altering carbon dioxide (carbon sequestration) than other plants.
-Even old redwoods continue to grow, each year adding more carbon-filled wood than smaller, younger trees.
+The scientists also found that the size and longevity of redwoods are helping the trees store more climatealtering carbon dioxide (carbon sequestration) than other plants.
+Even old redwoods continue to grow, adding more carbon-filled wood than smaller, younger trees each year.
 After redwoods die, their rot-resistant wood keeps that carbon out of the atmosphere for a long time.
 As climate change progresses, redwoods' robust good health may have its limits.
 But one thing is

-Tree-climbing researchers gather a more accurate and comprehensive picture of redwoods' response to past climatic changes. certain: protecting redwoods and other forests is part of the climate-change solution.
+Above and right: Authorized researchers climb to gather accurate, comprehensive pictures of redwoods' response to past climatic changes. certain: protecting redwoods and other forests is part of the climate-change solution.